ampl/mp/doc/rst/modeling-expressions.rst

 x value greater than 5 is not minimal, and any x value less than or equal to 5 is not feasible.
 Thus, to insure that a minimum is well defined, the constraint must be changed to x >= 5 + eps for some small constant eps.
-Each solver has its own default value of the eps constant, which can be adjusted through an option setting.
+Each solver has its own default value of the eps constant, which can be adjusted through an :ref:`option setting <solver-options>`.

 Conditional operators